DataDog/dd-trace-dotnet/docs/Datadog.Trace.Bundle/README.md

 DD_DOTNET_TRACER_HOME=<APP_DIRECTORY>/datadog
 ```

 The value for the `<APP_DIRECTORY>` placeholder is the path to the directory containing the application’s .dll files.
-The value for the `CORECLR_PROFILER_PATH` environment variable varies based on the system where the application is running:
+The value for the `CORECLR_PROFILER_PATH`/`COR_PROFILER_PATH` environment variable varies based on the system where the application is running:

 | OPERATING SYSTEM AND PROCESS ARCHITECTURE      | CORECLR_PROFILER_PATH VALUE |
 | ----------- | ----------- |